alexfaisca/ASA_P2/README.md

-Source code of Anlysis and Synthesis of Algorithm's second project LEIC-A/LEIC-T/LETI, DEI/IST/ULisboa 2021-22
+# Source code of Analysis and Synthesis of Algorithm's second project

+## LEIC-A/LEIC-T/LETI, DEI/IST/ULisboa 2021-22

-The project's specifications are available on the subject's website.
+The project's specifications are available on the subject's [website](https://fenix.tecnico.ulisboa.pt/disciplinas/ASA/2021-2022/1-semestre/projectos).